-Frontlist | 'The Rise and Fall of Stan Lee’: bio details Marvel comics icon
+Frontlist | 'The Rise and Fall of Stan Lee': bio details Marvel comics iconFrontlist | 'The Rise and Fall of Stan Lee': bio details Marvel comics icon

 What Riesman heard was dysfunction: Lee and JC screaming at each other; JC complaining that he stopped her credit cards; Lee accusing JC of having bipolar disorder; Lee saying JC “always makes me wanna kill myself.”

 Brad Herman, a former assistant of Lee’s who would later be sued by JC for slander, alleged assault.
 According to Herman, who claims to have been present, JC lost it at her 64th birthday party when her parents gifted her a Jaguar – leased, she discovered, not purchased.
 It so enraged JC that she grabbed her mother’s arm and shoved her, prompting Lee to scream at her.
 Herman says JC then took Stan by the neck and slammed his head against a chair.